docker-archive/deploykit/README.md

 ## Instance plugin

-An InfraKit instance plugin is provided, which creates Google Compute Engine instances.
+An InfraKit instance plugin which creates Google Compute Engine instances.

 ### Building

-To build the GCP Instance plugin, run `make binaries`.
+To build the instance plugin, run `make binaries`.
 The plugin binary will be located at `./build/infrakit-instance-gcp`.

 ### Running